dataloop/dataloop-support/docs/nagios/prometheus_plugins.md

 # Prometheus Plugins

 The Outlyer agent can run plugins that scrape Prometheus http endpoints.
-We recommend that you install a Outlyer (Dataloop) agent on each server and then create a separate plugin to monitor each endpoint on localhost.
+We recommend that you install an Outlyer (Dataloop) agent on each server and then create a separate plugin to monitor each endpoint on localhost.

 ## Example for Node Exporter